flplv/reacto/README.md

     │   │       This project will generate a library that will be linked against │   │        tests builds and final builds.
     │   │
-    │   └── *src*
+    │   ├── *src*
-    │       │   Here goes the source code of the application.
+    │   │   │   Here goes the source code of the application.
+    │   │   │
+    │   │   ├── *reusables*
+    │   │   │   Every project has reusable modules, such as checks, logs, │   │   │    FIFOs, etc. This is no different.
+    │   │   │
+    │   │   └── *watchdog*
-    │       │   This is an example project where you will find demo code │       │    and explanations about Quality Firmware Principles.
+    │   │       This is an extended example of a Software Watchdog Class created │   │        to provide diversified and safe watchdogs along the firwmare.
+    │   │       A hardware watchdog will reboot by the expiration of any soft │   │        one.
     │   │
-    │       ├── *patterns*
-    │       │   Empty design patterns goes here, explanations are in the │       │    headers.
-    │       │
-    │       ├── *reusables*
-    │       │   Every project has reusable modules, such as checks, logs, │       │    FIFOs, etc. This is no different.
-    │       │
-    │       └── *watchdog*
+    │   └── *includes*
-    │           This is an extended example of a Software Watchdog Class created │            to provide diversified and safe watchdogs along the firwmare.
-    │           A hardware watchdog will reboot by the expiration of any soft │            one.
+    │           The include tree, has the same folders as the source tree.
+Files │            are thought to be public, include this folder in your project.
     │
     ├── **reacto_tests**
     │   │       Finally our application tests.
 This project will create